 Before your breast augmentation surgery, make sure you have taken into consideration the amount of time you will need for recovery so that you can arrange proper care and time off work.
 Typically—depending on the specific procedure—you will need to take anywhere from 3 days to 2 weeks to recover.
 Communicate with your surgeon to find out how long your recovery should be.
 Make sure you have someone to take you home from your surgery and care for you as needed.

 You can also prepare beforehand by making sure your post-surgery recovery goes as smoothly as possible.
 Lay out the clothes you will need, make sure you are stocked with ice packs, and take care of any necessary housekeeping or furniture adjustments prior to your procedure.

 During the Procedure

 Most breast augmentations are outpatient procedures, though some individuals choose to stay overnight.
-While most plastic and cosmetic surgery centers will use general anesthesia during breast augmentation, some offer IV sedation and local anesthesia to make the entire process easier and lower risk for you.
+While some plastic and cosmetic surgery centers will use general anesthesia during breast augmentation, many plastic surgeons now offer IV sedation and local anesthesia to make the entire process easier and lower risk for you.

 After the Procedure

 After your breast augmentation procedure, you might experience some soreness and swelling for a few days.
 Stitches will likely be removed within a week, and your surgeon might recommend pain medication.
 You should also follow your surgeon’s recommendations about returning to work, but as long as your job is not physically demanding, you should be able to return to work within a few days after the procedure.
 In general, you should be able to resume completely normal levels of activity (including exercising and other strenuous activities) after 8 weeks or so.

 Some ways to make your recovery easier include wearing loose-fitting clothing, using ice packs and compression bandages (according to your doctor’s recommendations), and minimizing your physical activity.
 You should also drink plenty of water to stay hydrated throughout the entire process.